Retained Modified Scheme

 To receive a child’s pension your child must be under age 18, or age 23 and in full-time education.
 However, this pension would stop on their marriage, civil partnership or paid employment, if earlier.
 A child who is permanently disabled may be entitled to receive a pension for life.

-The amount of child’s pension due would depend upon the number of children.
+The amount of child’s pension due would depend on the number of children.
 Also, if the child or children have a surviving parent.

 - Bereavement pension